emaverick2001/PersonalPortfolio/src/content/blog/obsidian-and-plain-text.md

 a nice sync server, which pairs nicely with the fact that they have good clients for both desktop and mobile.
-The differentiation here is that the sync solution has nothing to do with your data - they're basically just offering a bespoke file sync engine which has official support within their client.
+The differentiation here is that the sync solution has nothing to do with your data - they're basically just offering a bespoke file sync engine that has official support within their client.
 This means that it's optional, and tools like Dropbox and Syncthing can be used to a similar end, though they won't integrate as nicely with the client.